Planned Parenthood v. Casey: Background

 The case was a seminal one in the history of abortion decisions in the United States.
 It was the first case to provide an opportunity to overturn Roe since two liberal U.S. Associate Justices, William J. Brennan Jr. and Thurgood Marshall, had been replaced with the George H. W. Bush-appointed Justices David Souter and Clarence Thomas.
 Both were viewed, in comparison to their predecessors, as ostensible conservatives.
 This left the Court with eight Republican-appointed justices, five of whom had been appointed by Presidents Ronald Reagan or Bush, both of whom were well known for their opposition to Roe.
-Finally, the only remaining Democratic appointee was Justice Byron White, who had been one of the two dissenters from the original Roe decision.
+Finally, the only remaining Democratic appointee was Justice Byron White, who had been one of the two dissenters from the original Roe decision and had stood by his dissent in his subsequent dissenting opinion in Thornburgh v.
+American College of Obstetricians & Gynecologists saying, "I continue to believe that this venture [the substantive due process right to abortion] has been fundamentally misguided since its inception".
 At this point, only two of the Justices were obvious supporters of Roe v.
 Wade: Harry Blackmun, the author of Roe, and John Paul Stevens, who had joined opinions specifically reaffirming Roe in City of Akron v.
 Akron Center for Reproductive Health and Thornburgh v.
 American College of Obstetricians & Gynecologists.

 The case was argued by American Civil Liberties Union attorney Kathryn Kolbert for Planned Parenthood, with Linda J. Wharton serving as Co-Lead Counsel.
-Pennsylvania Attorney General, Ernie Preate, argued the case for the state.
+Pennsylvania Attorney General, Ernie Preate, argued the case for the state, focusing mainly on how the law could be upheld without overturning Roe, though suggesting Roe be overturned as an alternative means of upholding the law.
 Upon reaching the Supreme Court, the United States joined the case as an amicus curiae, and U.S. Solicitor General, Ken Starr of the Bush Administration, defended the Act in part by urging the Court to overturn Roe as having been wrongly decided.